aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 1/readme.md

    - **Calculations:**
      - `z^(2)_1 = w^(2)_{11} _ a^(1)*1 + w^(2)*{12} _ a^(1)_2 + ... + b^(2)_1`
      - `a^(2)_1 = g(z^(2)_1)` (This might be the final output)

+### Forward Propagation Example w.r.t.
+Notations(Basic)

+#### What is Forward Propagation?

+In a neural network, forward propagation is the process of calculating the output of the network, given an input.
+It involves data flowing in one direction: from the input layer, through the hidden layers, and finally to the output layer.

+**Steps Involved**<br>

+Here's a step-by-step explanation:

+1.  **Input Data:** The process starts by feeding an input data point (e.g., an image, a sentence, etc.) into the input layer.

+2.  **Weighted Sum (Pre-activation):** For each neuron in the first hidden layer:

+    - Multiply each input feature by its corresponding weight.
+    - Sum up all the weighted inputs.
+    - Add a bias term.
+    - This result is called the pre-activation value (`z`).

+3.  **Activation Function:** The pre-activation value (`z`) is passed through a non-linear activation function (e.g., sigmoid, ReLU, tanh).
+This function introduces non-linearity and allows the network to learn complex patterns.
+The output of the activation function is the neuron's final output (`a`).

+4.  **Subsequent Hidden Layers:** The outputs of neurons in the previous layer become the inputs to the next hidden layer.
+Steps 2 and 3 are repeated within each hidden layer.

+5.  **Output Layer:** The final hidden layer feeds into the output layer.
+The calculations are similar, but the output layer may use a different activation function depending on the task (e.g., softmax for classification, linear for regression).